dbt-labs/docs.getdbt.com/website/docs/docs/quickstarts/dbt-cloud/bigquery-qs.md

 ---
-title: "Get started with dbt Cloud and BigQuery"
+title: "Quickstart for dbt Cloud and BigQuery"
-description: "Get started with dbt Cloud and BigQuery."
+description: "Quickstart for dbt Cloud and BigQuery."
 id: "bigquery"
-sidebar_label: "Get started with BigQuery"
+sidebar_label: "BigQuery quickstart"
 ---
 For the BigQuery project in the getting started guide, you'll learn how to set up BigQuery and connect it to dbt Cloud.
 This guide will walk you through: